Ors9/WarCard/README.md

 # War Card Game

+#Important note
+You can download the ZIP file and twice click on the run.bat to run it on your computer

 ## Description
 This project implements the classic card game **"War"**.
 The game is structured into different components, including:
 - **Deck Management:** Handles the deck of cards.